 Lenin wrote The State and Revolution in August and September 1917, when he was in hiding from persecution of the Provisional Government.
 The need for such a theoretical work as this was mentioned by Lenin in the second half of 1916.
-It was then that the wrote his note on "The Youth International", in which he promised bukharin's position on the question of the state and promised to write a detailed article on what he thought to be the Pebruary 17 (N.S.), 1917, he said that he had almost got ready material on that question.
+It was then that he wrote his note on "The Youth International", in which he criticised Bukharin's position on the question of the state and promised to write a detailed article on what he thought to be the Marxist attitude to the state.
+In a letter to A. M. Kollontai on February 17 (N.S.), 1917, he said that he had almost got ready material on that question.
 This material was written in a small blue-covered notebook headed "Marxism on the State".
-In it blue-covered notebook headed "Marxism on the State".
-In it blue-covered notebook headed "Marxism on the State".
-In it blue-covered notebook not books by Kautsky, Pannekoek and Engels, and extracts from the books by Kautsky, Pannekoek and Bernstein with his own critical notes, conclusions and generalisations.
+In it Lenin had collected quotations from the works of Marx and Engels, and extracts from the books by Kautsky, Pannekoek and Bernstein with his own critical notes, conclusions and generalisations.